Leiden University Fund.

 The second purpose of the fund is to combat fake news by investing in fact-checking, knowledge sharing and disinformation research.
 The fund is contributing to the Nieuwscheckers Knowledge Centre, a unique fact-checking initiative in the Netherlands.
 Thanks in part to the Oomen Family Fund, researchers from Leiden will be able to create a high-quality fact-checking centre where independent journalism, teaching and research supplement one another, thus making it possible to fight disinformation and fake news on multiple fronts.

-To establish a rotating chair with the learning assignment International Law and Geopolitics.
+The purpose of this fund is to establish a rotating chair with the learning assignment International Law and Geopolitics.
 The chair will be annually assigned to a renowned international scientist alternately at the Tokyo University and Leiden University.

 The Professor A.W.
 Byvanck Fund is a special LUF fund to promote archaeological and art history research in the field of classical archaeology within and outside of the Netherlands.
-More information about the Fund can be found on this page
+More information about the fund can be found on this page

 In 1992, Prof. R.A.V.
 Baron van Haersolte (1919-2002), an Emeritus Professor of Philosophy, established a fund within the Leiden University Fund to promote the study of philosophy at Leiden University.
-Successful applicants can receive up to €1,000, in the form of a financial security (garantie) grant.
+Successful applicants can receive up to 1,000 euros in the form of a financial security (garantie) grant.

 Purpose